brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 14 bht.md

 # Ephesians 2:14 Commentary Help Text

 ## BHT:
-Christ is not just a peace-maker, but he is our peace itself, the very bond and center of our union.
-He has broken down the middle wall of partition, which was symbolized by the separation between the court of Israel and the court of the Gentiles.
-This partition represents the ceremonial law that Christ has abolished, bringing Jews and Gentiles together in unity and peace.
+Through Christ, we find peace.
+He is not just the peacemaker, but the embodiment of peace itself.
+In his person, the reconciliation between Jew and Gentile was accomplished.
+The dividing wall, represented by the ceremonial law, was broken down by Christ's work of atonement.
+The unity he brings goes beyond external reconciliation, creating a profound sense of universal brotherhood.
+Christ's sacrifice not only reconciles us with God, but also fosters harmony among his followers.
+With the barriers removed, we can experience the true peace that comes through Christ alone.

 ## Choicest Commentary Quotes:
 ### Henry Alford: